Join A Close-Knit Community of Practicing Scientists

 Recent scientific advances are shaping the way we live and work.
-The mission of the Biological Sciences faculty and staff is to provide one-of-a-kind learning experiences that prepare students like you for careers in research, medicine, fitness, veterinary medicine, dentistry, science education, science-related businesses and more.
+The mission of the Natural Sciences and Mathematics faculty and staff is to provide one-of-a-kind learning experiences that prepare students like you for careers in research, medicine, fitness, veterinary medicine, dentistry, science education, science-related businesses and more.

 Explore below to learn more about how our curriculum of liberal education combined with a focus on chemistry, molecular biology and living organisms will prepare you for an exciting and rewarding scientific career.